-Call the Law Offices of Wolf & Pravato Helping Clients Navigate the Personal Injury Process
+Call Law Offices of Wolf & Pravato Helping Clients Navigate the Personal Injury Process

 Here at the Law Offices of Wolf & Pravato, we have represented clients in numerous tort claim cases.
 However, these civil actions do not last indefinitely.
-If you have been injured and wish to seek damages, it is important that you take legal action within the four-year statute of limitations dictated by Florida State Legislature Statute § 95.11.
+If you have been injured and wish to seek damages, it is important that you take legal action within the four-year statute of limitations dictated by the Florida State Legislature Statute § 95.11.